Rieko Kodama: Early work

 Kodama was hired by Sega in 1984 through one of her colleagues who was already employed there.
 She originally thought she was going to be working on advertising and graphic design, but after seeing the game development department, she felt that would be fun as well.
-She soon learned how to create graphics from Yoshiki Kawasaki, the sprite artist behind Flicky (1984).
+She learned how to create graphics from Yoshiki Kawasaki, the sprite artist behind Flicky (1984).
 Her first job was as character designer for the arcade game Champion Boxing (1984).
 She continued to work on other arcade games such as Sega Ninja (1984).
 Because development times were short and Sega was low on design staff, Kodama would sometimes work on five to six games at once.
-She did art for Alex Kidd in Miracle World (1986) for the Master System, was "deeply involved" with the arcade and Master System versions of Quartet (1986), and created art for the Master System port of Fantasy Zone II: The Tears of Opa-Opa (1987).
-Kodama would get small requests to design assets for other projects on a daily basis, such as the dragon from Miracle Warriors: Seal of the Dark Lord (1987) and an enemy for the SG-1000 port for The Black Onyx (1987).
-Kodama also served as editor for a Japanese Sega newsletter, Sega Players Enjoy Club (SPEC).
+She designed the art for Alex Kidd in Miracle World (1986) for the Master System, was "deeply involved" with the arcade and Master System versions of Quartet (1986), and created art for the Master System port of Fantasy Zone II: The Tears of Opa-Opa (1987).
+Kodama received small requests to design assets for other projects on a daily basis, such as the dragon from Miracle Warriors: Seal of the Dark Lord (1987) and an enemy for the SG-1000 port for The Black Onyx (1987).
+Kodama served as editor for the Japanese Sega newsletter Sega Players Enjoy Club (SPEC).

 Kodama credited herself as "Phoenix Rie", "Phenix Rie" [sic], or some close variation in many of her early works.
-This was because at the time, Sega did not allow developers to place their real names in their games.
-The pseudonym was based on the manga character Phoenix Ikki, from Saint Seiya.
+This was because at the time Sega did not allow developers to place their real names in their games.
+The pseudonym was based on the manga character Phoenix Ikki from Saint Seiya.